 According to Roger Clemens, an expert in food and regulatory science at the University of Southern California, it’s worth remembering these three compounds are found in low levels in a long list of different types of foods and drinks in the U.S. “It is very unlikely these naturally-occurring substances pose a health risk when consumed at levels usually found in foods,” he says.
 “If there were a health risk, then citrus juices and spices, such as curry, would not be consumed or be part of the commodity market.”

-A legal victory for Beaumont Costales in this case would potentially represent not the successful demonstration of health risks of LaCroix, but a semantic victory concerning the legal definition of “synthetic.”
+A legal victory for Beaumont Costales in this case would have potentially represented not the successful demonstration of health risks of LaCroix, but a semantic victory concerning the legal definition of “synthetic.”
 The chemicals identified by their lawsuit are safe for human consumption and are naturally occurring in a variety of fruits and plants.
 They can also, however, be created synthetically (though no evidence has been proffered to suggest that the synthetic versions are the ones found in LaCroix brand drinks).
 Scientifically, the distinction is meaningless; legally, however, this case apparently attempts to argue that the distinction carries a deeper philosophical meaning.